pogomapeisenerz1/PokeAlarm/docs/configuration/events/index.rst

 **Reverse Geocoding** is a process that to get the name or data of places where the Events take place.
 This can be used to get things such as address, city, state, or more.
-For more information, see the Geocoding section of the :doc:`../../miscellaneous/location-services` page.

 PA will only use Reverse Geocoding for Events that have been triggered.
 Each Event will use up a single point of your API quota, regardless